seyous/LinkGroup/README.md

 ### To Run the tests
 * There are 5 test.
-1. for smoke test using 1 scenarios, 2. for search results using 1 scenarios.3. for investment managers using  3 Scenario.
+1. for Smoke Test using 1 scenarios, 2. for Search Results using 1 scenarios.3. for Investment Managers using  3 Scenario.
-* which are 5 featues files in the features folder.
+* which are 5 feature files in the features folder.
 To run the test in Visual Studio click Run All on the Test Explorer.